For queries or questions, comment in the section below.

 Leaf Cuttings (Difficult) - Leaves that are halfway along the petiole have the most potential due to its size and maturity.
 Gently place your fingers between the petiole and the leaf's base, pulling it downwards until you hear a snap.
 Ensure the wound is wholly intact with no damage as a tear will result in unsuccessful propagation.
 Set the bottom half into moist Cactus & Succulent Compost and place the pot in a transparent bag to provide high humidity.
 Open it up for an hour every few days to allow fresh air to circulate the leaf.
 Offer a bright, indirect setting with temperatures around 18°C (64°F) with the majority of the soil drying out in between waters.
 The calloused base will develop into a tuber, thus signalling the propagation success.
 After a few months, inspect its root system and transplant into a bigger pot if necessary.
 This process will take many weeks, so if you need any more help with leaf cuttings, don't hesitate and send us a message via this link!

 As they form part of the Araceæ family, their flowers aren't showy.
 Much like a Peace Lily's flower body, their flowers consist of a white or green spathe (the spoon-like shell) with the spadix being the section that can be pollinated.
 Blooms can last up to five days and is usually visible during late spring or early summer around 20cm from the soil line.
+Unfortunately, producing blooms is a rare occurrence due to the unfavored growing conditions found in a typical domestic setting.

 Keep an eye out for spider mite, aphids, scale, thrips, whitefly, blackfly, vine weevils & mealybugs.
 Common diseases associated wth ZZ Plants are root or tuber rot, red leaf-spot, botrytis & southern blight - click here to learn about these issues.